pikvm/pikvm/README.md

     And run `make install` again.

-* **Unexpected interruption of loading the image to Mass Storage Drive**
+* **Unexpected interruption while loading the image for Mass Storage Drive**

     If problems occur when uploading even a small disk image it may be due to unstable network operation or antivirus software.
-It is well known that Kaspersky antivirus cuts off Pi-KVM connections for uploading, so you should add the site to the list of exceptions or not filter web requests with the antivirus.
-Antivirus can also affect the performance of certain interface elements, for example the quality slider.
+It is well known that Kaspersky antivirus cuts off Pi-KVM connections during uploading, so you should add the Pi-KVM website to Kaspersky's list of exceptions or not filter web requests with the antivirus.
+Antivirus programs can also affect the performance of certain interface elements, for example the quality slider.

-    Regarding Kaspersky...the solution is to set the website of pikvm in network in the exclusion list (**Protection -> Private browsing -> Categories and exclusions -> Exclusions**).
+    For Kaspersky, the steps to add the network address of Pi-KVM's website to the exclusion list is: **Protection -> Private browsing -> Categories and exclusions -> Exclusions**

 * **Glitchy/Wrong BIOS resolution**